-Lorraine has consulted for leading change-agents and large companies since 2004, informing strategy and stakeholder dialogue to shift us to a regenerative economy.
+Lorraine has consulted for leading change-agents and large companies since 2003, informing strategy and stakeholder dialogue to shift us to a regenerative economy.

-She has brought her writing into many aspects of her career.
-She was an editor and writer for the Mount Allison University newspaper, the Argosy, contributing satire, fictional short stories, and a regular food column.
+Underpinning her corporate work, Lorraine is a creative writer at heart, bringing her writing into many aspects of her career.
+As a student in the early 1990s, she was an editor and writer for the Mount Allison University newspaper, the Argosy, contributing satire, fictional short stories, and a regular food column.

 Prior to her focus on regenerative economics she worked at WWF Canada in fundraising, at Compuspec (New Zealand) in customer care, and Manulife Financial (Canada) in business analysis.

 Originally from Toronto, Canada, Lorraine has lived in Australia, Brazil, Germany, New Zealand and New York City.
-She currently calls Montreal home.
+She currently calls Montréal home.